 8print(f"visible_fraction={visible_tokens / billed_output_tokens:.1%} output_cost=${cost:.4f}")1visible=180 billed_output=1400

-2visible_fraction=12.9% output_cost=$0.0140Use the provider's usage schema and pricing table when implementing this calculation; the example demonstrates why billing and capacity dashboards cannot count visible text alone.
+2visible_fraction=12.9% output_cost=$0.0140Use the provider's usage schema and pricing table when implementing this calculation; the example demonstrates why billing and capacity dashboards can't count visible text alone.

-This is the simplest strategy: generate 16 candidate recovery plans for a delayed order and keep the one with the best verifier score.
-Each attempt is independent, and more attempts raise your ceiling as long as your verifier or selection rule can reliably identify the best one.
+The simplest pattern is to generate 16 candidate fixes for a failed test and keep the one with the best verifier score.
+Each candidate is sampled separately, and more attempts raise your ceiling as long as they add useful diversity and your verifier or selection rule can reliably identify the best one.
+Shared model biases make the attempts correlated, not truly independent.

 1from collections import Counter